 Also known as pitched or peaked roof, gable roofs are some of the most popular roofs in the US.
 They are easily recognized by their triangular shape.

 Pros: Gable roofs will easily shed water and snow, provide more space for the attic or vaulted ceilings and allow more ventilation.
 Their inherently simple design makes it easy to build them and cheaper than more complex designs.

 Cons: Gable roofs can be problematic in high wind and hurricane areas.
 If the frames are not properly constructed with adequate supports, the roof can collapse.
 High winds can also cause materials to peel away from gable roofs.
 If there is too much of an overhang, winds can create an uplift underneath and cause the roof to detach from the walls.

 If a gable roof is used in high wind areas, be sure proper braces are used and have the roof inspected after a large storm to ensure no damage occurred.

-Suggested materials: Gabled roofs can be covered with almost any type of material including asphalt shingles, cedar shakes, Terra Cotta, metal, and clay or concrete tiles.
+Suggested materials: Gabled roofs can be covered with almost any type of material including asphalt shingles, cedar shakes, metal, and clay or concrete tiles.
 However, if the roof also contains hips and valleys, it should either be shingled or roofed with metal shingles or standing seam to help prevent roof leaks.